shopware5/devdocs/source/blog/_posts/2018-01-31-free-online-course-shopware-developer-basic-training.md

 * Events
 * Using the service container

-Two examples will round off the course by using what you’ve learned to create a new service and implement the plugin lifestyle methods.
+Two examples will round off the course by using what you’ve learned to create a new service and implement the plugin lifecycle methods.

 Your trainer will be Dominic Klein, Core Developer at Shopware.